Fraserj89/file_creator/README.md

 # file_creator
-Create multiple files in a directory
+This is a script to create a defined number of files of defined size in a defined path.
+It will fill the files with random data.